What is eCore?

 To help you make an informed decision, take the SmarterMeasure Online Readiness Assessment .
 SmarterMeasure is a web-based assessment which measures a learner's readiness for succeeding in an online and/or technology rich learning program.
 SmarterMeasure indicates the degree to which an individual student possesses attributes, skills and knowledge that contribute to success in learning.SmarterMeasure LoginUsername: uwgPassword: student

-Short Session Two Term Dates: Oct 10 - Dec 2
+Short Session 1 Term Dates: Jan 9 - Mar 1

-Last Day to Withdraw with a W (Short Session Two): Nov 3
+Last day to withdraw with W (Short 1): Feb 3

-Short Session Two Final Exam Period: Dec 3-6
+Short Session 1 Final Exam Period: Mar 2-3

 How does eCore work?

 Each online eCore class has a syllabus and schedule to follow.
 Just as in a class taught on campus, instructors specify the content to be covered; dates for exams and quizzes, individual and group assignments and other activities that you must complete by a specified date.

 Key point: These classes are not like independent study or self-paced courses where you work by yourself or at your own pace. eCore courses follow a traditional academic semester calendar; therefore, you cannot start and stop at any time.
 You are part of a class and your classmates will count on you to be an active contributor.
 Your class will likely consist of students located throughout Georgia, in other states and possibly from other countries.
 Your active participation takes place through the discussion area within your course.

 Each course requires at least one proctored exam, but no more than two.
 You must identify a testing center near your home or work (can be UWG's testing center—or another place near you).
 Each semester you must arrange an appointment to take your midterm and/or final exams at the testing center.
 Exam information and sign up instructions will be made available to you during your course.